 slave: Defines the PMD device which will be added as slave to the bonded device.
-This option can be selected multiple times, for each device to be added as a slave.
-Physical devices should be specified using their PCI address, in the format domain:bus:devid.function slave=0000:0a:00.0,slave=0000:0a:00.1 primary: Optional parameter which defines the primary slave port, is used in active backup mode to select the primary slave for data TX/RX if it is available.
+This option can be selected multiple time, for each device to be added as a slave.
+Physical devices should be specified using their PCI address, in the format domain:bus:devid.function primary: Optional parameter which defines the primary slave port, is used in active backup mode to select the primary slave for data TX/RX if it is available.
 The primary port also is used to select the MAC address to use when it is not defined by the user.
 This defaults to the first slave added to the device if it is specified.
 The primary device must be a slave of the bonded device.